Hearty and healthy veggie-packed vegan corn chowder. Blended up corn, potato, and coconut milk make the chowder base for this super delicious meal!

 Ingredients for Vegan Corn Chowder:

-Corn: The star of the show!
+Fresh Sweet Corn: The star of the show!
 I always recommend using fresh when possible, but during the off season, you can absolutely use canned corn!
 If you use canned corn, you can do as I do and not drain the corn before using it.
 The liquid adds natural sweetness and can be used in place of broth.

 Red Potatoes: Potatoes serve two purposes in this recipe: 1.) one potato takes the place of cream and flour for the chowder (thick broth) mixture and gets blended in a blender with some coconut milk, corn, and broth.
 This ensures you get that silky-smooth, creamy, thick and satisfying chowder without all the dairy and gluten!
 2.) one potato gets chopped and added to the soup for texture and that comforting appeal.

-You can also use yukon gold potatoes!
+You can also use Yukon gold potatoes!
 Some folks have used jewel yams to make this recipe instead of red potatoes and have reported it works marvelously.

 How to Make Vegan Corn Chowder:

-Peel and chop both of the red potatoes in quarters and carefully place it into the same pot of boiling water you used to cook the corn.
+Peel and chop both of the red potatoes in quarters and carefully place it into the same large pot of boiling water you used to cook the corn.
 Allow potatoes to cook until soft, about 10 to 15 minutes.
 Transfer the cooked potatoes to a cutting board and chop one of them into smaller chunks.
 This one will be added to the chowder, and the other potato (larger chunks) will be blended into a broth with the corn.

 Stir in the chopped celery, bell pepper, carrots, seasonings (if adding) and sea salt.
 Cover the Dutch oven and cook, stirring occasionally, until vegetables have softened, about 5 to 8 minutes.

 By this time, the corn and potatoes should be finished cooking and cooling.
 Use a knife to remove the corn kernels from all of the ears of corn.
-Place half of the kernels in a blender, along with one cooked potato (save the other one to add to the chowder in chunks).
-Add the coconut milk and water (or broth) to the blender, and blend until completely smooth.
-This may take two or three rounds of blending.

 To summarize: make this corn chowder while fresh corn is still in season to keep your belly warm and satisfied on the chilly evenings.